Friedrich Gustav Jaeger

-Friedrich Gustav Jaeger (25 September 1895 – 21 August 1944) was a resistance fighter in Nazi Germany and a member of the 20 July Plot.
+Friedrich "Fritz" Gustav Jaeger (25 September 1895 – 21 August 1944) was a resistance fighter in Nazi Germany and a member of the 20 July Plot.

 Early life

 After serving in World War I, Jaeger studied agricultural economics in Tettnang.
 His only son Krafft Werner Jaeger, was born in 1919.
 That year, Jaeger became a member of the German Workers' Party, which later became the Nazi Party.
 Although Jaeger was a leading member of the Freikorps Oberland, he refused to participate in the Kapp Putsch in 1920 and later left the Nazi Party.